HAPPENSGATE/vkAutoLiker7/README.md

 ### Description
 The project contains two tasks, *tradeclient* and *ordermatch*.
 They are both console based.
 The first sends orders and the latter stores them and tries to make a match.
-On success it sends `FIX::ExecutionReport` messages with the m
+On success it sends `FIX::ExecutionReport` messages with the matched trade details.

+### Implementation Deta